elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

-Where `http_customer_to_struct(customer_id, body)` and `http_error(status, body)` contains contains the previous branches encapsulated into functions.
+Both `http_customer_to_struct(customer_id, body)` and `http_error(status, body)` above contains the previous branches refactored into private functions.

-It is worth noting that this refactoring is extremely trivial to perform in Elixir because clauses cannot defined variables or otherwise affect their parent scope.
+It is worth noting that this refactoring is trivial to perform in Elixir because clauses cannot define variables or otherwise affect their parent scope.
 Therefore, extracting any clause or branch to a private function is a matter of gathering all variables used in that branch and passing them as arguments to the new function.

 ## Complex `else` clauses in `with`